Innerworld

-Innerworld is the first full-length studio album by synth-pop band Electric Youth.
+Innerworld is the first full-length studio album by Canadian synth-pop band Electric Youth.
 The album was released in Canada by Last Gang Records and in the rest of the world by Secretly Canadian on September 30, 2014.

 NPR premiered the album via their "First Listen" program on September 20, 2014.

 The album was recorded in Toronto and Los Angeles and was produced by Electric Youth.
 Vince Clarke and Peter Mayes provided additional production and Mayes also mixed the album.

 The album artwork features Electric Youth's Austin Garrick and Bronwyn Griffin, as painted by English painter Paul Roberts.

+Electric Youth released a digital and 2LP vinyl 10th Anniversary Edition featuring three bonus remix tracks.